How To Raise More Money

 I often find that there is this belief among young fundraisers that asking for money is a shameful act of outstretched arms.
 It absolutely is not!
 When you fundraise, you are inviting people to be part of your nonprofit’s work.
 You’re inviting them to make an impact in the world.

 And moreover, donating can actually be a huge joy for the donor.
 It can be a meaningful activity that they look forward to.
 So go into your fundraising efforts with this in mind.
 It will change the way you strategize and give you more opportunities to create meaningful touchpoints along your donor journey, and truly get back to relationship building.

 Relationship building is the fun part of the job.
 This is where you actually relate to your work in a tangible way.
 These relationships mean something important to the overall mission, in a very concrete way.

 Now for something a bit more tangible, can you walk me through one of your most successful fundraising campaigns?

 Sure thing.
 One of the most successful campaigns we ran happened for a youth-serving organization.

 The success came because we paired the campaign with the organization’s mission.
 Having this alignment was key to creating impactful messaging.

-It was successful, ultimately because of the amount of donor touchpoints we were able to create.
-There were follow ups.
+It was successful, ultimately because of the number of donor touchpoints we were able to create.
+There were follow-ups.
 There were opportunities to share impact.
-There was opportunities to say thanks.
-All of these things helped to grow the campaign and strengthen relationships which has set them up for a promising future.
+There were opportunities to say thanks.
+All of these things helped to grow the campaign and strengthen relationships which have set them up for a promising future.